-Cases which are initiated and originally adjudicated at the academic dean's level may be appealed to the Judicial Appeals Board via the Senior Vice President for Student Affairs, Enrollment Management and University Administration within three business days of the notification of the initial decision by the academic dean by completing the Appeals Request Form available in the Office of the Dean of Students.
-The Senior Vice President for Student Affairs, Enrollment Management and University Administration shall convene the Judicial Appeals Board within 10 business days to conduct the hearing and render a decision.
+Cases which are initiated and originally adjudicated at the academic dean's level may be appealed to the Judicial Appeals Board via the Senior Student Affairs Officer (Acting Director of Student Affairs) within three business days of the notification of the initial decision by the academic dean by completing the Appeals Request Form available in the Office of the Dean of Students.
+They shall convene the Judicial Appeals Board within 10 business days to conduct the hearing and render a decision.
 If extenuating circumstances prevent either party from meeting this time frame, all parties involved will agree upon an alternate schedule.

 - a.
 If a formal hearing is held during an appeal, it shall be conducted in accordance with the procedural guidelines for hearings.
 The appellant and a representative from the initial hearing officer or body shall be afforded the opportunity to present reasonable oral argument and file typewritten or reproduced material.
 The appellate body may call in other witnesses it deems necessary.
 The decision will be based upon a preponderance of the evidence. - b.
 Upon review of the appeal, the person or body conducting the appeal may uphold, modify, send back the case to the original hearing body for further consideration or completely reverse the original decision as appropriate.
 A written summary of the findings must be provided and should the decision be modified it should be in accordance with one or more of the conditions delineated in this code. - c.
-The student will be notified in writing by the Senior Vice President for Student Affairs, Enrollment Management and University Administration or the chair of the Judicial Appeals Board of the body's appellate decision which is final (with the exception of cases involving suspension or expulsion) and a summary of the findings.
+The student will be notified in writing by the Senior Student Affairs Officer (Acting Director of Student Affairs) or the chair of the Judicial Appeals Board of the body's appellate decision which is final (with the exception of cases involving suspension or expulsion) and a summary of the findings.